Safety Manager Salary

 Popular Skills for Safety Manager

-Survey results imply that Safety Managers deploy a substantial tool kit of skills at work.
-Most notably, skills in Training Management, Risk Management / Risk Control, Environmental Compliance, and Regulatory Compliance are correlated to pay that is above average, with boosts between 6 percent and 19 percent.
+Survey results imply that Safety Managers deploy a deep pool of skills on the job.
+Most notably, skills in Training Management, Risk Management / Risk Control, Environmental Compliance, and Regulatory Compliance are correlated to pay that is above average, with boosts between 5 percent and 18 percent.
 Those listing Security Policies and Procedures as a skill should be prepared for drastically lower pay.
-Quality Assurance / Quality Control and Microsoft Word also typically command lower compensation.
-For most people, competency in OSHA Compliance indicates knowledge of Training and Risk Management / Risk Control.
+Quality Assurance / Quality Control and Powerpoint also typically command lower compensation.
+Those educated in OSHA Compliance tend to be well versed in Training and Risk Management / Risk Control.

 Pay by Experience Level for Safety Manager